1KUrii/Raydium-Tracker/README.md

-# Raydium Monitor
+# Raydium Tracker

-Raydium Monitor is a monitor that detects newly created Raydium pools.
+Raydium Tracker is a monitor that detects newly created Raydium pools.

 ## Table of Contents